dentremor/Software-Defined-Infrastrucure/doku.md

 $ systemctl restart apache2.service
 ```

-Now it should be possible to enter `https://sdi3a.mi.hdm-stuttgart.de/test` in our browser and login.
+After that, it should be possible to enter `https://sdi3a.mi.hdm-stuttgart.de/test` in our browser and login.

 ### Mysql™ database administration